 If you’re using videos in your business and not paying attention to the vital information that analytics is giving you, you’re missing out on a massive opportunity.
 Watch this video to learn how the right information can help improve your videos.

 Once you’ve made a video and put it out there, this isn’t the end of the process.
 Who is your audience?
 How engaged are they?
 And are your videos getting the desired result?
 Video analytics will help to answer these questions.
 Video analytics tracks everything from who watches your video to how they watch it.
 You can now even find out the effectiveness and success of your video at the click of a button.
-Pretty cool stuff.

 But the best part about this is that you can use this information to improve your video production strategy, and reduce video production mistakes.
-By analyzing the data collected, you can find out what’s working in your video and what isn’t, and then you can update and finesse your video accordingly.
+By analysing the data collected, you can find out what’s working in your video and what isn’t, and then you can update and finesse your video accordingly.

 Many of you will already be sharing your videos on YouTube.
 YouTube analytics is a good place to start to learn about your audience and their viewing habits.